Dc0d1ng/Capstone-projectG/README.md

 Scope your project as a sprint.
 Break down the tasks that will need to be completed and map out timeframes for implementation.
 Think about what you can reasonably complete before the due date.
 The more detail you provide, the easier it will be to build.

-Due to the nature of this project, most of the time will be spent building the front-end (70-80%) then connecting it to the backend (20-30%)
+Due to the nature of this project, most of the time will be spent building the front-end (70-80%) Landing page, Choose page, Cards Page
+Forms and onSubmit
+then connecting it to the backend (20-30%) Signup/Login/Database

 ## Nice-to-haves

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

-2nd page WITH
 Recommended section of popular games
 TOP 10 hottest games
-How to play section with videos/tutorials of the games selected (linking to another page ala brainflix) Currenlty discounted games?
+How to play section with videos/tutorials of the games selected (linking to another page ala brainflix) Currenlty discounted games